Feature: #107047 - FlexForm enhancements: Direct plugin registration and raw TCA support

 }

-Direct FlexForm Plugin Registration
+Direct FlexForm plugin registration

-Deprecation: #107047 - ExtensionManagementUtility::addPiFlexFormValue().
+This method has been deprecated; see Deprecation: #107047 - ExtensionManagementUtility::addPiFlexFormValue().

-FlexFormTools Schema support
+FlexFormTools schema support

 The service now automatically detects the input type and uses the appropriate

-TCA Schema is available.
+making it usable during schema building where no TCA Schema is available.

-Technical Details
+Technical details

-The service uses PHP's union types (
+The service uses PHP union types (

-array) and automatically
+array) and automatically routes

-Flex service
+Flex consumers.